oksmelnik/music-app/README.md

 # Music store app
+For installation & running the app best use: Yarn - Dependency Management

+Open terminal, run "yarn install" start or "npm install" depending on your setup.
+Then run "yarn start" or "npm start" This will run the app on port 3000 in your web browser.

+# Possible improvements
+* Add styling
+* Search not only by album name, but also by category, artist etc.
+* Add filtered list to the store and save it while navigating to the album and back
+* Optimise for mobile
+* Add typescript

+# Most challenging parts of the assignment
+* Testing of react-select (had to use ‘react-select-event’) as a core part of an assignment
+* Using typescript.
+Realised I remember less of it than I thought so used props types for types validation.

+# Assignment

 The aim of this assignment is to get a feeling how you approach requirements and come up with a technical solution and structure for them.